PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/01_Base_BGP_and_IGP.md

 no mpls ldp explicit-null
 !
 ## Remove OSPFv3 configuration
-no router ospfv3 1
+no router ospfv3 10
 !
 ## Remove MPLS and LDP from all interfaces
 interface <interface-id>
  no mpls ip
  no mpls ldp igp sync
- no mpls ldp discovery transport-address no ospfv3 1 ipv4 area 0
+ no mpls ldp discovery transport-address no ospfv3 10 ipv4 area 0
- no ospfv3 1 ipv6 area 0
+ no ospfv3 10 ipv6 area 0
-exit
 !
 ## Disable global MPLS
 no mpls ip